 Are we thanking God for this victory?
 It was His accomplishment in reality.

 When new hard perspectives hit us like, “Christian boys are flirting with substandard girls and I am being passed up!” be careful not to murmur against the Lord and say like the Israelites, ”Did you bring us out here to die in the wilderness?
 Was all this for nothing?”
 Be conscious of the fact that your faith is being tried.

-What causes our faith which once brought us out of Egypt to fail when it could carry us further?
+What causes our faith which once brought us out of our personal Egypt or being a slave to sin and the ways in which it manifested in our lives, to fail us when it could carry us further?

 Guard Against Taking Into Your Flesh The “Curse God and Die Syndrome”

 When tormented with circumstances not of our choosing but none the less afflicting our souls…